HumaTheDA/HumaTheDA/README.md

 I blend Data Analytics + AI + Personal Branding to help people grow faster, work smarter, and create real opportunities.

-With 2+ years of experience in organic marketing, I’ve helped coaches and consultants build strong LinkedIn personal brands, increase visibility, and generate consistent leads — all backed by data, not guesswork.
+With 2+ years of experience in organic marketing, I’ve helped coaches and consultants build strong LinkedIn personal brands, increase visibility, and generate consistent leads, all backed by data.

 Now, I’m combining that experience with AI-powered Data Analytics to solve real-world problems and help others build job-ready skills.